Skip to main content

 Evening

 The possibilities are endless inside Chips Sports Pub, located below the Luminary Hotel & Co!
 This TopGolf Swing Suite offers interactive virtual simulators that are great for groups.
 Not a golfer?
 There are a variety of other virtual games available including Zombie Dodgeball, hockey, baseball, and football.
 If you're looking for live entertainment, check out the schedule for Professional Live Theater shows at The Florida Rep or one of the many events hosted at the Sidney & Berne Davis Art Center.
-Pro tip: Be sure to check out Sidney's, the rooftop sculpture garden and bar that is open most Wednesday nad Friday nights.
+Pro tip: Be sure to check out Sidney's, the rooftop sculpture garden and bar that is open most Wednesday and Friday nights.

 When hunger calls, you can relax at quaint restaurants that line First Street or enjoy Southern cuisine and timeless charm at The Veranda.
 The Oxbow Bar & Grill offers waterfront views of the Caloosahatchee River.
 And while the sun is setting, sip on a craft cocktail at the Beacon Social Drinkery, a rooftop bar atop the Luminary Hotel & Co.